GA-MEB/git-css-hw/README.md

 Just like yesterday, you will be implementing a series of changes to a website, and making commits after each one.
-Also just like yesterday, you **must** use `git commit` rather than `git commit -m` to make your commits, and you should try as much as possible to adhere to the Commit Guidelines below.
+Also just like yesterday, you **must** use `git commit` rather than `git commit -m` to make your commits, and you should try as much as possible to adhere to the [Commit Guidelines](./commit-guidelines.md).

 Some HTML files have been provided for you to start off with -- these should roughly match what you submitted yesterday.